saraa123/django_project_tracker/README.md

 https://sara-django-issue-tracker.herokuapp.com

 ## Overview
-This project focuses on incorporating django, in order to provide front-end users with the ability to raise issue tickets, or purchase new feature tickets for an app.
+The purpose of this project was to create a website utilising Django.
+The website created allows users to track and submit free issue requests, as well as purchase feature request tickets.
+Users also have the option to upvote an existing feature, which also has a cost.

 ### Issue with username during commits
 There has been an issue with the username that is displayed during commits.
 When a commit is made it doesn’t display my Github username, it presents ‘usernameusername’ instead.
 This was due to the fact that my email address was set to private, so Github was unable to identify my username.